MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/dataset.md

 The sorting status for the current query.
 This is supported in both model-driven and canvas apps.
 Sorting can be configured for a dataset by setting `context.parameters.[dataset_property_name].sorting = [SortStatus]`.
 Once sorting is configured, calling `context.parameters.[dataset_property_name].refresh()` retrieves the sorted data from the data source.

 > [!NOTE]
-> Sorting feature is only available to Dataverse data source and some limited support for Collections.
+> Sorting feature is only available to Dataverse data source.
 > Also, if sorting is re-configured it will reset the filter `context.parameters.[dataset_property_name].filtering`

 **Type**: [SortStatus](sortstatus.md)[]